arteam/dumb-yaml-parser/README.md

 dumb-yaml-parser
 ================

-Dumb yaml parser/object mapper with support of immutable objects and enums.
+An experimental dumb yaml parser/object mapper with support of immutable objects and enums.

-Annotate your domain witn `@Name` annotation.
-It works for constructor parameters and fields.
+You can annotate your domain objects with the `@Name` annotation.
+It works with constructor parameters and fields.

 ````java
 import org.dumb.yaml.annotation.EnumConverter;